 - Indirect costs in excess of 20% of the awarded APGP funds - Costs that occur outside of the grant agreement term - Direct lobbying - Office furniture purchases, or other capital expenditures - Acquisition of vehicles or shuttle programs - Organizational membership fees - The following costs associated with community engagement and outreach: - Direct cash benefits or subsidies to participants are ineligible.
-However, participants can be compensated for services rendered.
-See Section 2.3.
-Eligible and Ineligible Costs for more information. - Alcoholic refreshments - Participant incentives, such as door prizes, which are unrelated to specific community work - General meetings that do not specifically discuss or advance implementation of the APGP Project - All ineligible activities (See Section 2.2.
-Ineligible Activities).
+However, participants can be compensated for services rendered (Refer to Section 2.3.
+Eligible and Ineligible Costs for more information). - Alcoholic refreshments

+- Participant incentives, such as door prizes, which are unrelated to specific community work - General meetings that do not specifically discuss or advance implementation of the APGP Project - All ineligible activities (refer to Section 2.2.
+Ineligible Activities for more information).